rjames187/notes/gfs.md

 During reads, chunkserver verifies the checksum of the requested data blocks

-If a block doesn't match the checksum, chunkserver returns an error, another replica is read, and chunk is cloned from another replica
+If a block doesn't match the checksum, chunkserver returns an error, another replica is read, and chunk is cloned from a non-corrupt replica to a new replica

+Checksum computation is optimized for append writes because that is the dominant workload

+### Diagnostic Tools

+Logging has helped in problem isolation, debugging, and performance analysis

+Diagnostic logs record events such as:
+- chunkservers going up or down
+- RPC requests and replies

+Performance impact of logging is small because logs are written sequentially and asynchronously

+Most recent events are kept in memory

+## Experiences

+GFS was originally designed for production systems but grew to include R&D tasks

+Grew to support permissions and quotas

+Mismatches between Linux driver and disk protocols led to data corruption and motivated the use of checksums

 ## Source